wanadev/obsidian-http-request/doc/direct-requests.md

 ### httpRequest.getBlob

 This method can be used to retrieve data as a Blob.
-It returns a native Javascript `Blob`.
+It returns a `Blob`.
 ```javascript
 httpRequest.getBlob("http://www.example.com/hello.png")
     .then(function(result) {